 The Belmont Stakes is the oldest of the three Triple Crown races, with the first race having been held in 1867.
 This first race was held at Jerome Park Racetrack in The Bronx and the race was held here until 1890 when it moved to Morris Park Racecourse.
 It was 15 years after this initial move, in 1905, that the race moved to the new Belmont Park, where it still takes place today.

 The race is known as the ‘Test of a Champion’ because the longer distance of 12 furlongs is very difficult for the top 3-year-old Thoroughbred horses who are used to more traditional 10 furlong distances.
 This extra length is one of the reasons that horses that win the Kentucky Derby and the Preakness Stakes still rarely complete their Triple Crown effort at the Belmont Stakes.
-The last winner of the Triple Crown was Affirmed, way back in 1978 and there have been 13 attempts at the Triple Crown heading into the Belmont Stakes since that last win.
+The last winner of the Triple Crown was Justify, back in 2018.
+American Pharoah also accomplished the feat in 2015, becoming the first Triple Crown winner in 36 years since Affirmed pulled it off back in 1978.

 Secretariat currently holds the record for the fastest Belmont Stakes race at the 12 furlong distance with a time of 2:24.00.
 Secretariat also holds the records for both the Kentucky Derby and the Preakness Stakes.